-Employers trigger Penalty B if they fail to offer coverage that provides "minimum value" (MV) and/or the coverage is not "affordable."
-Unlike Penalty A, which is based upon the size of an entire employee population, Penalty B is determined only by the actual number of employees who obtain subsidized coverage on the health insurance exchange.
+Employers trigger Penalty B if they offer MEC to substantially all FTEs and their dependents but fail to offer coverage that provides "minimum value" (MV) and/or the coverage is not "affordable."
+Unlike Penalty A, which is based upon the size of an entire employee population, Penalty B is determined only by the actual number of employees who obtain subsidized coverage (i.e., a premium tax credit or cost-sharing reduction) on the health insurance exchange.
+The total Penalty B amount can never exceed the Penalty A amount.